kaiiserni/kaiiserni/README.md

 ### About me

-CanaryCoders is my official brand for coding, based in the peaceful Canary Islands.
+<a href="https://www.canarycoders.es" target="_blank">CanaryCoders</a> is my official brand for coding, based in the peaceful Canary Islands.
 Kaiiserni, my old nickname = Flemish/Dutch slang for "Kai is not here" ;).

 I have always been passionate about technology since childhood, taught myself coding on an i386 pc with an MS-DOS book in the 90s (qbasic), and have worked as a software engineer ever since.